microchip-pic-avr-examples/pic18f56q71-cnano-apm-adc-dac-fvr-triangle-wave-mcc/README.md

 ## Summary

-This code example shows how to configure the APM to toggle the FVR, ADC and DAC peripherals and generate a triangle waveform with variable amplitude.
+This code example shows how to configure the APM to toggle the FVR, ADC, and DAC peripherals and generate a triangle waveform with variable amplitude.

 <br><br>
 [Back to Top](#analog-peripheral-manager-apm--triangle-waveform-generation-with-fvr-adc-dac-and-apm-using-pic18f56q71-microcontroller-with-mcc-melody)
 <br>

-## How to use the variable voltage supply on a Curiosity Nano Microcontroller board
+## How to use the variable voltage supply on the Curiosity Nano board

-The VOFF pin connected to the Curiosity Nano microcontroller board is pulled low on Curiosity Nano Adapter.
-When VOFF is low, the variable voltage power suppy on the Curiosity Nano microcontroller board is disabled, and 3.3V is supplied from the Curiosity Nano Adapter to the microcontroller.
+The VOFF pin connected to the Curiosity Nano board is pulled low on Curiosity Nano Adapter.
+When VOFF is low, the variable voltage power suppy on the Curiosity Nano board is disabled, and 3.3V is supplied from the Curiosity Nano Adapter to the microcontroller.

 The FVR peripheral's output cannot exceed V<sub>DD</sub>, so to obtain a fixed voltage reference of 4.096V some hardware changes must be made to the Curiosity Nano Adapter board.

 <br><img src="images/Curiosity-Nano-Adapter-2.PNG" height="400">

-To use the variable voltage power supply on a Curiosity Nano microcontroller board, it is required to remove resistors R11 and R15 from the Curiosity Nano Adapter.
+To use the variable voltage power supply on the Curiosity Nano board, remove resistors R11 and R15 from the Curiosity Nano Adapter.
 For additional information on this subject refer to [Curiosity Nano Base for Click boards™ Hardware User Guide](https://ww1.microchip.com/downloads/en/DeviceDoc/Curiosity-Nano-Base-for-Click-boards-User-Guide-50002839.pdf).

 **Note: The above changes are optional for this code example.
-If not performed, the FVR peripheral's output will be limited to V<sub>DD</sub> which is 3.3V by default.**
+If not performed, the FVR peripheral's output will be limited to V<sub>DD</sub>, which is 3.3V by default.**

 ## How to Program the Curiosity Nano Board